MuhammedBakor/FlexiSAF-Internship-MohammadBakurIbrahim/week1/backend/README.md

 - Setup a DBMS (PostgreSQL) and DBMS admin tools
 - Setup a Spring Boot application using Maven
 - Connect Spring Boot to PostgreSQL
-- Implement a simple "UserData" entity with CRUD operations

 ---